The gentle giants. The Apollo of dogs. The Great Dane.

 - Early obedience training is key.

 Great Danes are one of the biggest dog breeds in the world, and their standard measurements back that up.
-Adult males weigh in at 140-175 and measure 30-32 inches tall.
+Originally bred to hunt wild boar, adult males weigh in at 140-175 and measure 30-32 inches tall.
 Their female counterparts can weigh 110-140 and stand 28-30 inches tall.
+The tallest dog ever was a Great Dane named Zeus, who was 44 inches tall.

 Lucy is eight years old and weighs 108 pounds.
 When she stands on her hind legs, she is over six feet tall, large enough to put her front legs (not just her paws) on the shoulders of her male owner, who stands 6’3”.